jvdbreggen/imagemodedemo/README.md

   --disk /var/lib/libvirt/images/homepage.qcow2
 ```

-Start the VM.
+5. Start the VM.

 ```bash
 sudo virsh start homepage
 ```

-and login via ssh.
+6. Login via ssh.
 You can use the following command that will get the IP address from virsh and log you in.

 ```bash
 VM_IP=$(sudo virsh -q domifaddr homepage | awk '{ print $4 }' | cut -d"/" -f1) && ssh bootc-user@$VM_IP
 ```

-You can run a `curl localhost` to check if the httpd service with our base image homepage is working.
+7. You can run a `curl localhost` to check if the httpd service with our base image homepage is working.
 Exit the VM with `exit`, `logout` or Ctrl-d.

-Since we are going to refer to the quay.io registry, let us add $QUAY_USER to our .bashrc file.
+8. Since we are going to refer to the quay.io registry, let us add $QUAY_USER to our .bashrc file.

 ```bash
 sed -i '/unset rc[^\n]*/,$!b;//{x;//p;g};//!H;$!d;x;iQUAY_USER="your quay.io username not the email address"' .bashrc
 ```

-and reload the .bashrc file to bring QUAY_USER into the variables.
+9. and reload the .bashrc file to bring QUAY_USER into the variables.

 ```bash
 source .bashrc
 ```

-Finally for this section run the bootc status command to view the booted image registry source and the RHEL version.
+10. Finally for this section run the bootc status command to view the booted image registry source and the RHEL version.

 ```bash
 sudo bootc status